 Here's a great video (by Howdini) which demonstrates how to make Ice Cream Cone Cupcakes similar to the ones above:

 There's so many different things you can do with Popcorn to make your Carnival theme party ideas a little more unusual.
 Why not set up a Popcorn bar with lots of different flavors and toppings (like this White Chocolate Drizzle, below left by Picky Palate) that people can help themselves to.
-(Check out my Princess Party Ideas page for a great recipe for Pink Popcorn).

 Or just pick up this variety pack of gourmet popcorn (below center, USA only) with includes flavors such as caramel, cheddar cheese, kettle corn, and dark and white chocolate striped.